×

 Regardless of the type of dialer you choose, there are some best practices you should follow to make sure you’re using the solution effectively.

-Auto dialers give you the ability to make quick-fire calls at high volume — but that doesn’t mean you always should.
+Auto dialers give you the ability to make quick-fire calls at high volume, but that doesn’t mean you always should.

 If you’re calling your customers or clients dozens of times a day, you may get flagged as potential spam by carriers.
 And if customers see the “spam likely” message next to your number, they may well think twice about answering your call.
 There’s even a chance that your number could be blocked entirely, which can hurt your ROI and bottom line.

 To prevent this from happening, optimize your calling volumes.
-For example, you can:

 • Limit how many times a lead can be called in a day, week, or month.